Claim Your Domain

 Installatron

 Applications, such as WordPress, Omeka and Scalar, are installed and managed through a feature called the Installatron.
-When you install a new instance of WordPress, the interface looks like this:
+If you want to install WordPress, Omkea or Scalar simply click their icons to get started.
+Click the All Applications icon to see a list of other apps you can add.

 To learn more about some of these apps, see a small sample of Trinity examples in our Application Showcase.